jmvilaverde/DataScience-ReproducibleResearch-PA2/PA2.md

 BGN_DATE and STATE are factors.

-4. We need to transform BGN_DATE from factor into a Date class in order to filter by year.
+####4.We need to transform BGN_DATE from factor into a Date class in order to filter by year.

 ```r